migueleog01/Discount-Clinic-deployment/README.md

 Based on the chosen state, offices are offered to the user to pick from Consequently, choosing an office gives the user an option to choose a doctor from that office Can choose from any primary doctor or specialist (however, specialist appointments require primary doctor approval)

+*Note that when choosing an office, in order to populate the doctor dropdown, you will have to toggle once back and forth between the office you want to select and another listed office within the same state.
+This is a minor bug.

 Viewing Transactions
 Navigate to transactions where payment method can be selected from the drop down menu and the amount due can be paid